SeldonIO/alibi/CONTRIBUTING.md

 ## Optional Dependencies

 Alibi uses optional dependencies to allow users to avoid installing large or challenging to install dependencies.
-These are managed in the `requirements/extra.txt` file as an inverse index.
 Alibi manages modularity of components that depend on optional dependencies using the `import_optional` defined in `alibi/utils/missing_optional_dependency.py`.
 This replaces the dependency with a dummy class that raises an error when called.
 If you are working on public functionality that is dependent on an optional dependency you should expose the functionality via the relevant `__init__.py` file by importing it there using the `optional_import` function.
 Currently, optional dependencies are tested by importing all the public functionality and checking that the correct errors are raised dependent on the environment.
 Developers can run these tests using `tox`.
 These tests are in `alibi/tests/test_dep_mangement.py`.
 If implementing functionality that is dependent on a new optional dependency then you will need to:

-1. Add it to `requirements/extra.txt`.
+1. Add it to `extras_require` in `setup.py`.
 2. Create a new `tox` environment in `setup.cfg` with the new dependency.
 3. Define a new MissingDependency class in `alibi/utils/missing_optional_dependency.py` and integrate it with the `import_optional` function.